safesoftware/FMETraining/README.md

 ## Course Structure ##

-The full course is made up of five main sections.
+The full course is made up of five sections.
 These sections are:

 - Advanced Attribute Handling
 - Advanced Workspace Design